Nextmv CLI is a command line interface that you can use to interact with Nextmv.

 Here is an example where the help

-command is used to display the help for the run local
+command is used to display the help for the sdk run

 command: